primasio/primas-api-doc/getting-started.md

 For client applications, this is the crypto account representing the end-user and is the only account required.

 For platform applications, this is the crypto account representing the platform.
-For each of the platform users, there are still sub accounts needed to represent the users.
+For each of the platform users, there is still sub account needed.

 To make the life easier for platform applications, there's only one crypto account(a public/private keypair) that is required to connect to Primas.
 This account is used by the platform to sign requests.
 The users of the platform don't